 As for her never putting her training to use – maybe not fully, but two more Swedish movie bit-parts arrived in 1945, by coincidence or not.
-On 17th May, eight days after The Second World War ended in Europe, filming commenced on ’13 Stolar’ (’13 Chairs’) in which Hjördis played, suitably, a model.
+On 8th May, the day the The Second World War ended in Europe, filming commenced on ’13 Stolar’ (’13 Chairs’) in which Hjördis appeared, suitably, as a model.

 She also modelled clothes for a short film, shot in August and premiered in October, called ‘Tidningar!
 Tidningar!'(‘Newspapers!
 Newspapers!’) which was made to celebrate 300 years of the Swedish press.

 A final (uncredited) movie appearance followed in September, with Hjördis playing an officer’s wife in ‘Brita i grosshandlarhuset’ (‘Brita in the Merchant’s House’ or ‘The Maid’).
 Filming was completed on 28th November, but Hjördis was not in Sweden for the premiere in February 1946.